 Bring attention to the natural systems of Saw Mill Run and the rivers by integrating industrial artifacts and restorative ecology.
-Encourage people to journey to this remote site and mark the gateway to points west with active furnishings that enliven spaces.

 Public facilities like a cafe or kayak rental will create year-round destinations and should open onto the plaza.

 River Level